GRFTSOL/FC2-Leak-Detector/README.md

 - NFO files: Contains video title, description, external links, and other information
 - Poster images: Video thumbnails used as posters
 - Placeholder MP4 files: **Note: These are 0-byte empty files that cannot be played directly**, only used to display video entries in Jellyfin
-- Watch links: NFO files contain links to MissAV and 123AV for watching, accessible via the trailer button or external links
+- Watch links: NFO files contain links to third-party viewing websites for watching, accessible via the preview button or external links
 - Magnet links: If available, NFO files include magnet links for downloading the videos

-To watch videos, you need to click the trailer button in the Jellyfin interface to jump to the online viewing website, or use the magnet link to download the video.
+To watch videos, you need to click the preview button in the Jellyfin interface to jump to the online viewing website, or use the magnet link to download the video.

 When using the `--jellyfin` parameter independently, the program will search for analysis results from the last 48 hours and let you choose one to generate metadata.
-This avoids re-analyzing the same author or actress's videos and makes it convenient to quickly generate metadata.
+This avoids re-analyzing the same author or performer's videos and makes it convenient to quickly generate metadata.

 #### Analysis is Slow, What Should I Do?